rubo77/Lalumo/dev/plan.md

   - When a note is hit, the corresponding note in the box should briefly light up at that moment (current focus)
   - Remove the lowest octave from the note range (now implemented)
   - High or Low (1_1):
-    - Prevent consecutive duplicate puzzles (now in progress)
+    - Prevent consecutive duplicate puzzles (now implemented)
-    - Ensure the second tone is never C5 (now in progress)
+    - Ensure the second tone is never C5 (now implemented)

 ## Task List
 - [x] Investigate and fix `this.showFeedback` context/definition bug so feedback is shown on success/failure